Danillora/py4ps_dcp_ed/README.md

 # py4ps_dcp_ed
-Introduction to Programming in Python for Political Science - Political Science Department at UFPE
+Introduction to Programming in Python for Political Science - Political Science Department at UFPE.
+2022.2.